-The tips I’m about to share with you will help regardless of whether it’s your ex or the topic of conversation that’s difficult.
-But, if your ex is difficult, high-conflict, or narcissistic, you’ll probably need to do more than just follow these tips.
+The tips I’m about to share with you will help regardless of whether it’s your spouse/ex or the topic of conversation that’s difficult.
+But, if your spouse/ex is difficult, high-conflict, or narcissistic, you’ll probably need to do more than just follow these tips.

-If your ex is fairly normal though (with everyone except you!) these tips can help you manage even those most difficult conversation with him/her.
+If your spouse/ex is usually reasonable and rational (at least with everyone except you!) these tips can help you manage even those most difficult conversation with him/her.

-Before we talk about how to make your difficult conversations with your ex less difficult, it helps to ask yourself a couple of questions:
+Before we talk about how to make your difficult conversations with your spouse/ex less difficult, it helps to ask yourself a couple of questions:

 - What do I want or need to achieve in this conversation?